How to identify scams like "Mac OS Firewall-Alert"

 Be cautious with ads, pop-ups, and links on suspicious web pages.
 Download applications from reliable sources, such as official app stores or websites.
 Stick to trusted search engines like Google and always verify website URLs to ensure they are legitimate before engaging with sites.
 Avoid enabling notifications from suspicious pages.

 Regularly update all apps and the operating system, and perform regular security scans using a dependable antivirus tool.
-If your computer is already infected, we recommend running a scan with Combo Cleaner Antivirus for macOS to automatically eliminate all threats.
+If your computer is already infected, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate all threats.

 Appearance of "Mac OS Firewall-Alert" scam (GIF):